AnkitGuhe/kongtest/README.md

 Cypress

 - Integration: Contains test files
-- Pages: Contans the pages for each test file
+- Pages: Contains the pages for each test file
 - reports: Contains report for every run
-- Support: Contains support file for globally used actions (Command.js)
+- Support: Contains a support file for globally used actions (Command.js)
 - Fixtures: Contains images

 Install the dependencies and devDependencies and start the server.